digitalcollaboration-collabor8/subsurfaceSampleClient/README.md

             self.fail("Query failed with error:"+str(err))
 ```

-#### Query the system for drilling activities, converting it to a panda datafram and then write result to Excel
+#### Query the system for drilling activities, converting it to a panda normalized dataframe and then write result to Excel

 ```python
  from subsurfaceCollabor8 import queries